BlubridgeAI/HyperKernels/README.md

-# Blu-Kernels
+# HyperKernels

 **A complete set of hand-written, high-performance CUDA kernels for transformer training on NVIDIA RTX 6000 Ada Lovelace (`sm_89`).**

-Blu-Kernels covers the whole training step - attention, LayerNorm, GELU, cross-entropy, the optimizer update, *and* the batched GEMMs underneath them as standalone CUDA kernels tuned for Ada's 4th-gen tensor cores and built with CUDA 13.0.
+HyperKernels covers the whole training step - attention, LayerNorm, GELU, cross-entropy, the optimizer update, *and* the batched GEMMs underneath them as standalone CUDA kernels tuned for Ada's 4th-gen tensor cores and built with CUDA 13.0.
 Every kernel is a self-contained extraction: its device-side dependency closure is